 bc dining sustainability

-An important component of BC Dining sustainability is improving water and energy efficiency and minimizing food waste.
-The following programs have been implemented through BC Dining in collaboration with several student groups to promote a more environmentally-aware BC community.
+An important component of BC Dining sustainability is improving water and energy efficiency, minimizing food waste, and cutting down on disposable paper and plastic use.
+The following programs have been implemented to lessen BC Dining’s environmental footprint and to help students make more environmentally-conscious decisions in the dining hall.

 HAVE YOU SEEN OUR PLATES?

 If you have dining hall plates in your dorm, you can return them to the plate drop off area at your dining hall.
 The Environmental Eagle describes the plate recovery campaign.
 The "environmentalist spotlight" features the General Manager of Corcoran, Derrick Cripps, and his quest to lead sustainability efforts.